komeara1/neKtar/README.md

 # neKtar
-Installation information for installing and running Glastopf on a Raspberry Pi
+Information for installing and running Glastopf on a Raspberry Pi